Réunion: Geology and relief

-The ancient massif of the Piton des Neiges is separated from the massif of La Fournaise by a gap formed by the plaine des Palmistes and the plaine des Cafres, a passageway between the East and the South of the island.
+The ancient massif of the Piton des Neiges is separated from the massif of La Fournaise by a gap formed by the plaine des Palmistes and the plaine des Cafres, a passageway between the east and the south of the island.
 Apart from the plains, the coastal areas are generally the flattest regions, especially in the north and west of the island.
-The coastline of the wild south is however steeper.
+The coastline of the wild south is, however, steeper.

 Between the coastal fringe and the Hauts, there is a steep transitional zone whose gradient varies considerably before arriving at the ridge lines setting the cirques or the Enclos, the caldera of the Piton de la Fournaise.

 Climate

-The island of Reunion is characterized by a humid tropical climate, tempered by the oceanic influence of the trade winds blowing from east to west.
-The climate of Reunion is characterized by its great variability, mainly due to the imposing relief of the island, which is at the origin of numerous microclimates.
+Réunion is characterized by a humid tropical climate, tempered by the oceanic influence of the trade winds blowing from east to west.
+The climate of Réunion is characterized by its great variability, mainly due to the imposing relief of the island, which produces numerous distinct microclimates.

 As a result, there are strong disparities in rainfall between the windward coast in the east and the leeward coast in the west, and in temperature between the warmer coastal areas and the relatively cooler highland areas.

-In Réunion there are two distinct seasons, defined by the rainfall regime:
+In Réunion, there are two distinct seasons, defined by the rainfall regime: